 I am very grateful to all my teachers 🙂

 Teaching English in Russia: Moscow and beyond

 “I work for Wall Street Institute, It’s the largest language school in the world, with over 400 centers across 28 countries.
 They are the only language school in the world to guarantee the students that they teach will learn English.

 I teach anywhere from pre-int to advanced and I teach only adults, ranging from

 18-70 years old I don’t have to lesson plan, as Wall Street Institute has all the lesson plans made already!
 I work roughly 30 hours a week.
 I love my job, I have so much fun working for Wall Street Institute.

-Teaching in Moscow: What I love about teaching Russian students, is that they strive to learn, they focus, are dependable and have a desire to increase their knowledge of the English language.
+Teaching in Moscow: What I love about teaching English in Russia is that the students strive to learn, they focus, are dependable and have a desire to increase their knowledge of the English language.
 They are great people, very friendly and kind-hearted!